Empower Your Practice

 Use Intake Form Before the Video Call

 Efficiency in telehealth is largely determined by what happens before the video connection is established.
-In a traditional surgery setting, a patient arrives, checks in, and fills out a paper form in the waiting room.
+In a traditional office setting, a patient arrives, checks in, and fills out a paper form in the waiting room.
 In a remote setting, this process must be replicated digitally.

 If a clinician has to spend the first five minutes of a ten-minute consultation asking for administrative details or basic medical history, the value of the appointment is significantly diminished.

 To streamline this, implement a digital intake workflow using telehealth best practices for practice managers.
 When a patient books an appointment, they should receive an automated link to a secure form.
 This form should cover current symptoms, medical history, and current medications.
-Thus, the patient provides more accurate information, and the clinician can review the data prior to the appointment.
+The patient provides more accurate information, and the clinician can review the data prior to the appointment.

 Medesk automates this through its patient portal and customisable medical forms.
 When an appointment is scheduled, the system triggers an invitation for the patient to complete their intake.
 The results are automatically synced to the patient's file in Medesk.